Oneflow-Inc/DLPerf/OneFlow/ClickThroughRate/WideDeepLearning/README.md

 ```

 ### Run Scripts
-We can run tests below as follows:
+We can run tests as follows:

-1. Build docker image:
+1. Build the docker image:

 ```shell
 cd docker && bash build.sh
 ```

-**Note**: The last line in `docker/ubuntu.dockerfile` is a command to install the 0.2.0 OneFlow in docker, however, you can install whatever version you want by changing it, for example, install the latest stable release version of OneFlow:
+**Note**: At the end of `docker/ubuntu.dockerfile` there is a command to install the 0.2.0 OneFlow in docker, however, you can install whatever version you want, for example, install the latest stable release version by changing it to:

 ```shell
 RUN python3 -m pip install --find-links https://release.oneflow.info oneflow_cu102 --user
 ```

-2. Config the `launch.sh` file in docker folder:
+2. Change the configs in `docker/launch.sh` file:

 ```text
 ONEFLOW_BENCHMARK_ROOT=/path/to/OneFlow-Benchmark:/OneFlow-Benchmark